 According to the bureau, careers in chemistry are projected to grow 6% through 2020.
 This includes a wide range of specializations including inorganic, medicine, physical, theoretical, and analytical chemists.
 Large pharmaceutical and biotechnology firms are projected to have openings at research laboratories, while many other chemists will be employed in colleges and universities.
 Chemists with advanced degrees will continue to fill senior research and upper-management positions.
 Industries such as aerospace, pharmaceuticals, medicine, and food technology are also growth areas for chemists.

-After receiving a master’s in chemistry, students can continue their research and study at Florida Tech to earn a PhD in chemistry.
+After receiving a master’s in chemistry, some students continue their research and study at Florida Tech to earn a PhD in chemistry.
 Full-pay tuition scholarships are available to full-time doctoral graduate research assistants.